Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Rock Lake Trail junction on the Tahoe to Yosemite Trail.

 The trail to the Right heads down to Elephant Rock, Elephant Rock Lake, and road access.
-Or, from Elephant Rock Lake you can loop back up to join the Duck Lake Loop at the wrecked ranch house trail junction on your way back to The Silver Valley Trailhead.
+Or, from Elephant Rock Lake we can loop back up to join the Duck Lake Loop at the wrecked ranch house trail junction on our way back to The Silver Valley Trailhead.

 The trail to the Left continues Southbound on Tahoe to Yosemite Trail towards Spicer Meadow Reservoir.